rahmancdp/abd-al-rahmanh.github.io/_posts/2024-09-01- How-to-Set-Up-a-Kubernetes-Single-Node-Cluster-Using-Minikube-on-AWS-EC2.md

 # 🚀 Getting Started with Minikube & Kubernetes on EC2

 In this blog, I'll guide you through the steps to Set Up a Kubernetes Single Node Cluster Using Minikube on AWS EC2.
 If you haven't set up an EC2 instance yet, check out my previous ![Blog->Guide to creating an EC2 instance](https://abdulrahmanh.com/blog/How-to-Create-an-AWS-EC2-Instance) before proceeding.

+Make sure Instance Size: t2.small (2 CPUs, 30 GB Storage).
+Note: This setup incurs costs as it's beyond the free tier.
+Please shut down the instance when not in use to avoid charges."

 ## Prerequisites